 - ‘Is Self-Insured’ removed – we automatically check this box as ‘Yes’ if the spreadsheet shows any covered individuals for an employee.

 - ‘Plan Start Month’ now optional – we don’t include this column in our sheet since most customers don’t use it and since it remains optional for this year.

 - Added instructions for Part II Lines 14-16.

-- All columns in the sample spreadsheet must be present, although data is not required for every column.
+- All columns in the 1095-C import spreadsheet must be present, although data is not required for every column.
 To see the required data, please see our ‘Required Columns’ section below.

 - The spreadsheet cannot have blank rows between employee records.

 - Employee last name and SSNs must match IRS records, or you will see TIN validation errors when you e-file.

 - Covered individual data is only required if the employee is enrolled in an employer self-funded plan.
 If the employee is not enrolled in an employer self-funded plan, then do not list covered individuals for this employee.